Symmetry classification correspondence between quadratic Lindbladians and their steady states

-In this paper we bridge this gap for quadratic fermionic Lindbladians with U(1) particle conservation.
-We formulate a concrete correspondence between BL symmetry classes of $\sL$ and AZ symmetry classes of $\hrhos$, assuming $\hrhos$ is unique.
+This paper bridge the gap for quadratic fermionic Lindbladians with U(1) particle conservation.
+We formulate a precise correspondence between the BL symmetry classes of $\sL$ and the AZ symmetry classes of its unique steady state $\hrhos$.
 We extract the matrix representation $\Le$ of the Lindbladian by defining proper fermionic superoperators, a method dubbed third quantization\cite{3nd1,3nd2}.
-Since $\sL$ must preserve trace and Hermiticity, $\Le$ must be a highly structured matrix.
-We find $\Le$ has 27 possible non-Hermitian symmetry classes.
-The structure of $\Le$ also limits the form of symmetry transformations, and allows us to build connections to the steady state symmetries.
-Based on this, we further deduce that $\hrhos$ of 22 classes is the maximally mixed state.
+Since $\sL$ must preserve trace and Hermiticity, $\Le$ is a highly structured matrix, allowing for 27 distinct BL symmetry classes.
+The structure of $\Le$ also constraints the form of symmetry transformations, and allows us to build connections to the steady state symmetries.
+Consequently, we further deduce that $\hrhos$ of 22 classes is the maximally mixed state.
 Each of the remaining 5 classes has a one-to-one correspondence with 5 of the 10 steady state AZ classes.
 The results are illustrated in Fig.\ref{illustration}